Stroke During Pregnancy And A Terrible Bedside Manner

-The first 24 hours, I had a lot of like, I call it itching from the inside out.
-Like my nervous system was being really activated.
-And I felt like I wanted to just like itch my self, but it was like coming from the inside.
+The first 24 hours, I had a lot of, like, I call it, itching from the inside out.
+It was like my nervous system was being activated.
+And I felt like I wanted to itch myself, but it was like coming from the inside.
 So it was super uncomfortable.
 Like I had these jolts of, you know, nervous system jolts,

 Like electrical impulses.

 Yeah, like electrical impulses, but it was ticklish.
-And it turns out that the whole left side of my body is dissented like I can’t feel temperature.
-I still can’t feel temperature, therefore I can’t feel dampness.
-I can’t feel moisture, because a lot of that is temperature.
+And it turns out that the whole left side of my body dissents like I can’t feel the temperature.
+I still can’t feel the temperature.
+Therefore, I can’t handle the dampness.
+I can’t feel moisture because a lot of that is temperature.
 And I don’t feel pain.
-So I have cut myself many times accidentally, and not known.
-And then I looked down and I got blood. like crap, what did I do?
-So yeah thats very Interesting.
+So, I have cut myself many times accidentally, not knowing.
+And then I looked down, and I got blood.
+Like crap, what did I do?
+So yeah, that’s very Interesting.

-Yeah, extremely interesting.
-We’re going to talk about that, because that is very interesting, however.
+Yeah, it’s exciting.
+We will talk about that, because that is very interesting, however.
 Usually, there’s something done to sort out a blood clot in the brain.
 How did your blood clot resolve itself?
 Because if they didn’t intervene?
 What happened to it?
 Where did it go?

 I don’t know.
 I honestly have no idea.
-So what they told me is that the area that it blocked, would slowly the blood cells, the neurons that were damaged, would find new pathways.
-So part of what happened was I was unable to swallow.
-So it took eight weeks for me to be able to swallow again.
-So I had a feeding tube placed directly into my stomach.
-First they put an angio tube down up my nose and down my throat.
-I felt like I was on some sort of like alien operating table because I had to be awake for that.
+So they told me that the area that it blocked would slowly the blood cells, the neurons that were damaged, to find new pathways.
+So, part of what happened was I was unable to swallow.
+So, it took eight weeks for me to be able to eat again.
+So, I had a feeding tube placed directly into my stomach.
+First, they put an angio line down my nose and throat.
+I felt like I was on some alien operating table because I had to be awake.

 But they told me that it would just resolve itself.
 I took a lot of blood thinners until after I gave birth.
-So they told me that the reason that their speculation was pregnancy cause the stroke that I had, this is I love that look on your face, like yeah, whatever, like okay, that’s not a new pregnancy book I could read.
+So they said to me that their speculation was pregnancy caused the stroke that I had, this is I love that look on your face, like yeah, whatever, like okay, that’s not a new pregnancy book I could read.

 Well, I will add that to the things that pregnancy does to women that we generalize about stroke now come on.

-So there’s more to it than that I had some midwives that I met with, like way afterwards that said, there’s this thing called factor five.
-That is something that women experience during pregnancy that doesn’t always show up, but it’s a affinity for clotting.
-A lot of times it’ll happen and let in women’s legs, you know, they talk about beware of varicose veins or blood clots in the lungs.
+So there’s more to it than that.
+I had some midwives I met with, like way afterward, that said, there’s this thing called factor five.
+That is something that women experience during pregnancy that doesn’t always show up, but it’s an affinity for clotting.
+A lot of times, it’ll happen and let in women’s legs, you know, they talk about beware of varicose veins or blood clots in the lungs.

 They tested they did imaging of my heart to make sure I didn’t have a hole in my heart.
 I didn’t have a hole in my heart.
 They verified that.
-I did come up positive for this test called lupus anticoagulants, which doesn’t make any sense because it’s actually a hyper coagulated state.
+I came up positive for this lupus anticoagulants test, which doesn’t make sense because it’s a hypercoagulated state.
 And I don’t have lupus.
-So a lot of the nurses were like, Oh, you have lupus.
+So many of the nurses were like, Oh, you have lupus.
 And I’m like, No, I don’t have lupus.
-That’s what this syndrome is called, whatever it is this this factor is called.
+That’s what this syndrome is called; whatever it is, this factor is called.

 And so I tested positive for that until nine months after I gave birth.
 And then I tested negative.
-And then they wanted so they were testing it every six weeks.
+And then they wanted, so they were trying it every six weeks.
 They’re testing my blood for this.
-And then they wanted to like they wanted a double negative before they took me off a blood thinner.
-And they tested me again.
+Then, they tried to enjoy a double negative before they took me off a blood thinner.
+And they pushed me again.
 And it was negative again, and then I went off blood thinner.
-And I’ve never been on it again, since they also told me I should take a baby aspirin every day for the rest of my life.
+And I’ve never been on it again since they also told me I should take a baby aspirin daily for the rest of my life.

-And I don’t think I’ve taken the baby aspirin in like six years.
+And I don’t think I’ve taken the baby aspirin in six years.
 It felt more like a placebo crutch to me.
-And I decided that I was fine.
-But it’s a risk I’m taking I could take it but I just don’t feel like it’s a sustainable thing for my body for the next however many years of my life.
-I did also get misdiagnosed with preeclampsia.
-After they put the Angio tube up my nose and down my throat once I got nutrition I lost 12 pounds in the hospital in the first week when I was pregnant, because I didn’t have any nutrition because the nutritionist was on vacation.
+And I decided that I was okay.
+But it’s a risk I’m taking.
+I could take it, but I don’t feel it’s sustainable for my body for the following years.
+I was also misdiagnosed with preeclampsia.
+After they put the Angio tube up my nose and down my throat, once I got nutrition, I lost 12 pounds in the hospital in the first week when I was pregnant because I didn’t have any food.
+After all, the nutritionist was on vacation.